FilinStelss/TwoSidedDialogueSystem/README.md

   >[End] - Ends the dialogue
   >[RemoveDialogueForName]RowName - deletes a line of the dialog by row name
   >[JumpToLine]RowName - Insert the dialog line in the place specified regardless of the initiator
++ 8.Answers - Adds answers to the question and an exit icon from the dialog `(if bool in map == true)`\
++ 9.Play Sound - Plays the sound at the very beginning of the dialog line
++ 10.LaunchNewDialogue - launches a data table with another dialog after the line of this dialog

 # Text Modifers
 The Two Sided Dialogue System has a large number of options for changing text.
 Here are all of them: